christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch04_keys.md

-From the original public-key focused design of Bitcoin to modern addresses and scripts like bech32m and pay to taproot--and even addresses for future Bitcoin upgrades--you've learned how the Bitcoin protocol allows spenders to identify the wallets that should receive their payments.
+From the original public-key focused design of Bitcoin to modern addresses and scripts like bech32m and pay to taproot--and even addresses for future Bitcoin upgrades--you’ve learned how the Bitcoin protocol allows spenders to identify the wallets that should receive their payments.
-But when it's actually your wallet receiving the payments, you're going to want the assurance that you'll still have access to that money even if something happens to your wallet data.
-In the next chapter, we'll look at how Bitcoin wallets are designed to protect their funds ((("public key cryptography", "paper wallets", startref="pub-key-paper")))((("paper wallets", startref="paper-wallet")))((("wallets", "paper", startref="wallet-paper")))from a variety of threats.
+But when it’s actually your wallet receiving the payments, you’re going to want the assurance that you’ll still have access to that money even if something happens to your wallet data.
+In the next chapter, we’ll look at how Bitcoin wallets are designed to protect their funds ((("public key cryptography", "paper wallets", startref="pub-key-paper")))((("paper wallets", startref="paper-wallet")))((("wallets", "paper", startref="wallet-paper")))from a variety of threats.